Sustainability at Home

 Practice sustainability—and safety

-If you happen to live near power lines, MGE has a Tree Choice and Care database where you can search for trees and shrubs that can be planted safely near or under power lines.
+If you happen to live near power lines, MGE has a planting guide with trees and shrubs that can be planted safely near or under power lines.
 The online tool provides suggestions based on the location, type of soil, growth rate and other factors you specify.

 Finally, remember to call Diggers Hotline before you dig this spring.
 This free service identifies buried lines on your property, enabling you to dig safely, preventing equipment damage and avoiding costly fines.
 Call Diggers Hotline at 811 at least three days before beginning any project that requires digging.